cacabo/themetric.org/README.md

 - [ ] Tags section on homepage (maybe only show some of the most popular)
 - [ ] Styled-system
 - [ ] Port over all existing content to Ghost
+- [x] Fix invalid DOM nesting for author thumbnails
-- [ ] Fix linking for tags which are regions
+- [x] Fix linking for tags which are regions
 - [x] Pagination for tags
 - [x] Hosting on Netlify
 - [x] Dropdowns in navbar